 I'm a super shy live music & travel photographer.
 I post snippets of my daily life and other mundane things.
 Out of all the crap I blab about, I think you can trust my opinion on music the most.
 Read more.
-Sometimes, I blog with a few more words here.

 Nothing Big Song I wrote and RECorded today, well, quickly.

 “Cards & Quarters" by Local Natives